Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-26 - Making Decode Columnar Cipher
 Approximately 1 hour was spent working on decode Columnar.
 All computer aspects of the cipher should work.

+### 2025-5-27 - Doing some housechores
+Approximately 30 minutes was spent working on fixing the .md files and working on makeEncode arguments.